 In approving a specific HDR, the Academic Board may approve variations to the normal arrangements specified above, where the School proposing the degree presents arguments to support the proposed variations in terms of the aims and objectives of the specific program, and where the proposed variations support the overall quality of the program and the experience of candidates.

 A candidate for a HDR where coursework is not included in the structure of the program may be required to undertake coursework, such as a research methodology course or other specified courses, seminars, modules or reading activities, in addition to and as a support for their research.

-Where such activities are required, they shall be specified as a condition of candidature by the Research Degrees Committee and undertaken under the direction of the relevant Associate Dean (Research) or nominee.
-The Associate Dean (Research) or nominee is required to advise the Research Degrees Committee that the additional requirements have been satisfactorily completed.
+Where such activities are required, they shall be specified as a condition of candidature by the Research Degrees Committee and undertaken under the direction of the relevant Head of School.
+The Head of School or nominee is required to advise the Research Degrees Committee that the additional requirements have been satisfactorily completed.

 Tuition fees for coursework undertaken at USC as part of HDR program requirements (compulsory component of a specific HDR or required as a condition of offer) will be included in the HDR program tuition fee.